Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Missing Details from Proof of Theorem

-This is w.l.o.g., as we can always add some number of dummy independent binary random variables to make the condition hold with equality.
-Now applying the standard multiplicative Chernoff bound for binary random variables we have,
+This is w.l.o.g., as we can always add some number of dummy independent binary random variables to make the condition hold with equality. { Applying the standard multiplicative Chernoff bound for independent Bernoulli random variables $\{\onee(t)\}_{t\in[\tau]}$, we have